Borel asymptotic dimension and hyperfinite equivalence relations

-The above theorem clearly applies to the lamplighter group, and it applies to all polycyclic groups (i.e. groups admitting a normal series where every quotient of consecutive terms is a finitely-generated abelian group) and to many other solvable groups as well.
-For instance, it applies to the Baumslag--Solitar group $BS(1, 2)$ since it is an extension of the dyadic rationals (a torsion-free abelian group of $\Q$-rank $1$) by $\Z$.
+The above theorem clearly applies to the lamplighter group and all groups of uniform local polynomial volume-growth.
+It also applies, by Lemma \ref{lem:prufer} below, to all groups that are virtually solvable and have finite Pr{\"u}fer rank (a group has finite Pr{\"u}fer rank if there is $k$ so that every finitely generated subgroup can be generated by $k$ elements or fewer).
+The class of virtually sovlable groups having finite Pr{\"u}fer rank contains all polycyclic groups (i.e. groups admitting a normal series where every quotient of consecutive terms is a finitely-generated abelian group), all solvable groups that are linear over $\Q$, the Baumslag--Solitar group $BS(1,2)$, as well as some more exotic groups which are not virtually torsion-free nor linear over any field \cite{LenRob}.

 Theorem \ref{intro:polyasdim} and the theorem below provide many new examples, both in the Borel and the topological settings, of groups having the property that all of their free actions admit F{\o}lner tilings.
 In view of the assumption of the theorem below, we remark that both Borel and dynamic asymptotic dimension are monotone decreasing upon restricting an action to the action of a subgroup (see for instance Corollary \ref{cor:subgroups}).
 In particular, the assumption of the next theorem will be met provided $G$ satisfies (or all of its finitely generated subgroups satisfy) the assumption of Theorem \ref{intro:polyasdim}.